-An overview of the principles of leadership, neurolearning, and neurolider.
-Master the phases of human development, the 5 steps to manage people neuroscientifically to achieve superior results.
+An overview of the principles of leadership, neurolearning, and neuroleader.
+The phases of human development, the 5 steps to manage people neuroscientifically to achieve superior results.
 The brain and its functions, limitations and capabilities.
 How your brain can maximize your performance at work.